 - Consider using a laundry detergent booster to improve your detergent’s performance.

-- Pretreat stains by dabbing some detergent on the spot and allowing to sit before washing.
-This will help lift dirt and grime before the garment even enters the washer.
+- Pretreat stains by dabbing some detergent on the spot and allowing them to sit before washing.
+This will help lift dirt and grime before the garment enters the washer.

 - Use a washing machine cleaner such as Affresh monthly to destroy mold and dispel any lingering odors.